Beard Care 101: How to Maintain A Beard

 Follow these beard maintenance tips and you’ll have a healthy, awesome looking beard for life (or however long you decide to keep it).

-Let's be honest - your beard can get pretty gross if you don't make a concerted effort to keep that thing clean.
-Crumbs and other leftovers of the day can get stuck in there, especially if you've got a long, thick beard.
-Beards are great, but if you don't wash yours 2-3 times each week, you're not doing yourself any favors.
+Let's be honest - you'll have a downright gross beard if you don't make an effort to keep a clean beard.
+Dirt, sweat, crumbs, and other life detritus is going to get stuck in there, especially if you've got a long, thick beard.

 1. Pour a few drops (less is more) into the palm of your hand and spread it evenly between both hands.